Mysterious-Mus/SootSPA/README.md

 Available Expression Analysis is used as a tool to help developers to eliminate redundant evaluations in their code.
 ### example:

-`./gradlew.bat run --args="AvailableExp -cp demo/AvailableExpression -c AvailableExp -m may1 -may_iter 1 -enhanced_may_iter"`
+`./gradlew.bat run --args="AvailableExp -cp demo/AvailableExpression -c AvailableExp -m may2 -may_iter 2 -enhanced_may_iter -report_performance"`
 ### arguments:

 - `-cp`: classpath